 The paper outlines what these mean in greater detail and then goes on to provide examples from, among others, nuclear power, biomedical devices, avionics, and even video games.

-To read more white papers on engineering, please visit Engineers Canada’s National engineering guidelines.
+To read more papers on engineering, please visit Engineers Canada’s National engineering guidelines.